 I think it’s safe to say that Fall for Greenville is the fall festival in town.
 This weekend long event takes over the city.
 Several blocks of Main Street are closed off and, if the weather is nice, there are some serious crowds.

 But what is Fall for Greenville?
-It’s basically a food and music festival.
+It’s basically a food and music festival (which is why I stuck it in thsi category.
 Over 40 restaurants come and set up tents along Main Street.
 You can then purchase (with tickets) items from each.
 Some items are small, just a bite.
 While others are much larger (think like a turkey leg).

 There are also 7 stages scattered around the festival and, my favorite, a craft beer garden (usually down McBee).
 The festival is free to attend to but you’ll need to buy tickets for the food and drinks.

 Read Next: Beginner’s Guide to Fall for Greenville

 Postponed for 2020 – new date TBD.